Starting a New Career at 30: Tips for Career Changers

 Information Technology (IT) Help Desk Assistant

-Unlike most IT-related careers, becoming an IT help desk assistant does not require a four-year degree.
-However, it is important to note that professionals with a degree in computer science will receive precedence over others.
+Unlike most IT-related careers, becoming an IT help desk assistant does not require any extensive training.
+This entry-level position is a great way to get started in the tech industry, but technical knowledge is required.
 These professionals offer extensive technical support to staff members of an organization.

-It’s never too late to pursue your dream job.
-Whether you initially chose the wrong career path or simply had a change of heart, you can still start a new career.
-Moreover, with numerous opportunities in tech and other industries, you will have a much easier time landing a job that is fulfilling and satisfying than the one you currently have.
+It’s never too late to pursue a more fulfilling job.
+Whether you initially chose the wrong career path or simply had a change of heart, you can still make a career change at 30.
+Moreover, with numerous opportunities in tech and other industries, you will have a much easier time landing a job that is more satisfying and higher-paying than the one you currently have.

 If you are not fulfilled, constantly stressed out, and no longer have a definitive purpose in your career, you should consider a career change.
 Switching careers at 30 can help you earn more and establish a better work-life balance.